Ensono/amido.github.io/docs/module_federation/nextjs_plugin.md

 It aims to enable a federated modules architecture in NextJs, enabling you to split a monolithic NextJs application into smaller, independently deployable parts.

+The following guide details the steps of how to set up Module Federation with a Stacks NextJs application.
+You can also visit this [GitHub repo](https://github.com/amido/stacks-nextjs-federated-modules-example) to view an existing example application

 ## NextJs Module Federation with Stacks

 ### Prerequisites